Maintaining Eligibility for Financial Aid

 An appeal must include the following:

 Once you are notified of not being eligible for financial aid (financial aid suspension), you have (5) working days to submit an appeal or up to the subsequent semester census date, whichever comes first.
-If your appeal is denied at any level (with the exception of a level 4 appeal) and you wish to appeal to the next level, you must submit a written notice immediately to the next level.
+If your appeal is denied at any level and you wish to appeal to the next level, you must submit a written notice immediately to the next level.
 Note: Education and career planning tools such as Focus are tools available for students.
 The assessment may be required for students requesting reinstatement, appeals, or change of program.

 REPAYMENT OF FEDERAL FUNDS Return of Title IV